Is Potassium Sorbate Safe To Eat?

 Regulatory agencies such as the FDA, the Food and Agriculture Organization of the United Nations, and the European Food Safety Authority (EFSA) have determined that potassium sorbate is "generally recognized as safe", abbreviated as GRAS. when you consume potassium sorbate as a food additive, it passes harmlessly through your system in the form of water and carbon dioxide.
 It does not accumulate in your body.

-Why we use potassium sorbate？
+Why do we use potassium sorbate？

 Potassium sorbate is a food-grade preservative that has been used effectively for decades and is generally recognized as safe (GRAS) for food preservation.
 Studies using dilutions similar to those used in body care products have found it to be virtually non-irritating and non-sensitizing.
 In fact, the toxicity of potassium sorbate is very close to that of table salt.
 More importantly, it is included in the Green Chemical Handbook, which is approved by the Natural Products Association and is also approved by Whole Foods Quality Body Care.